EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 HRA has the advantage that you decide, based on scientific reasoning which parameters to include at what stage.
 However, if there is a large subset of parameters, this is can be quite time consuming.
 SRA simplifies the process and provides the ability to manage large amounts of potential predictor variables, fine-tuning the model to choose the best predictor variables from the available options.
 The process of SRA can be used to gain information about the quality of the predictor, even if the end result is not used for modelling.
 While SRA is one of the most common methods used in ecological and environmental studies, is has many drawbacks and in recent years there has been a call to abandon the method altogether (Wittingham et al., 2006).

 Some of the drawbacks of SRA (Wittingham et al., 2006) that should be considered when you are evaluating your results are:
--	Parameter bias: parameter selection is based on testing whether parameters are significantly different from zero, this can lead to biases in parameters, over-fitting and incorrect significance tests.
+-	**Parameter bias**: parameter selection is based on testing whether parameters are significantly different from zero, this can lead to biases in parameters, over-fitting and incorrect significance tests.
+(You could see that with the SRA performed using the olsrr package.)
--	Algorithm impacts: the algorithm used (forward selection, backward elimination or stepwise), the order of parameter entry (or deletion), and the number of candidate parameters, can all affect the selected model.
+-	**Algorithm impacts**: the algorithm used (forward selection, backward elimination or stepwise), the order of parameter entry (or deletion), and the number of candidate parameters, can all affect the selected model.
--	Collinearity:  cannot deal with intercorrelation of variables.
-Collinearity may lead to the program to disregard significant parameters
+-	**Collinearity**:  SRA (and HRA) annot deal with intercorrelation of variables.
+Collinearity may lead to the program to disregard significant parameters.
--	Best  model selection: SRA aims to select the single best model, which is often not possible.
+-	**Best  model selection**: SRA aims to select the single best model, which is often not possible.
 Several viable options may exist
 -	The use of p-values, F and Chi-squared tests and R2 values in SRA is problematic and may not present the actual statistical significance of parameters.

 Thus, SRA should only be used cautiously!